lealbaugh/jvns-redesign/source/_posts/2014-01-04-4-paths-to-being-a-kernel-hacker.markdown

 This was really, really, really not helpful to me.
 So here are a few possible strategies for learning about how operating systems and the Linux kernel work on your own terms, while having fun.
+I still only know a few things, but I know more than I did before :)

 For most of these paths, you'll need to understand some C, and a bit of assembly (at least enough to copy and paste).
 I'd written a few